oaf40/sd-webui-inpaint-mask-tools/README.md

 This project uses [ruff](https://github.com/astral-sh/ruff) and [biome](https://github.com/biomejs/biome) for enforcing the consistent code style for Python and Javascript, respectively.

 ## Compatibility
-This extension works fully only with UIs based on Gradio v3 such as vanilla A1111, Forge and reForge that are on v3 branches.
+This extension supports UIs based on Gradio v3 (A1111, old Forge, reForge) and v4 (modern Forge, reForge on v4 branch).

-**Gradio v4 is partially unsupported** until someone finds a way to obtain a working pointer to `init_img_with_mask.foreground` from inside the code of extension.
-Without access to mask pixels the quick controls will not work.
-Forge and reForge UIs based on Gradio v4 use the custom ForgeCanvas widget that isolates the background (an image) and foreground (a mask) from us.
-Automatic features should work regardless.

-Additionally, UI notifications in the top right corner might not work in Forge and reForge.
+UI notifications in the top right corner might not work in Forge and reForge.